 New York University: Master of Arts

-Often called a visionary, Norm Levy develops and successfully markets unique and typically never seen before products, platforms and applications.
+Often called a visionary by his peers, Norm Levy has pioneered and successfully marketed unique and typically never seen before products, platforms and applications.
 In the year 2000, he established his first start-up Media Street, in which he developed one of the world’s first digital ink and paper solutions that would allow you to print digital art and photos that were tested and rated to last beyond 100 years before noticeable fading or color shift.
 At the time, the dye-based inks that came with inkjet printers from Epson, Canon, HP and Kodak would fade or shift color prematurely.

-Media Street sold its acclaimed “Generations Inks, Papers & Canvas“, as well as its award-winning “Niagara Bulk Feed Systems” to professional photographers, hobbyists and artists in more than 100 countries throughout the world before selling the business to its worldwide competitor.
+Media Street sold its acclaimed “Generations Inks, Papers & Canvas“, as well as its award-winning “Niagara Bulk Feed Systems” to professional photographers, hobbyists and artists in more than 100 countries throughout the world with $20m in revenue before selling the business to its worldwide competitor.

 On the heels of mastering the development and manufacture of niche electronics, Norm set his sights on the floundering music industry.
-He designed the “vAMP” virtual Album MP3 Player, aimed to displace CDs and to bring physical music distribution back to retail.
-An album “series” was embedded on the MP3 player with album art printed on the top of the player and track listing printed on the back.
+He designed the “vAMP” virtual Album MP3 Player, aimed to displace the eroding CD sales and to bring physical music distribution back to retail.
+An album “series” was embedded on the MP3 player with album art printed on the top and track listing printed on the back.